Night Inventory

 They say you can be lonely in crowds.

-like a third body, arranging the sheets
+a third body arranging the sheets

 with the precision of ritual,